bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 A successful reconfiguration appends joint-space states with `MoveKind::Joint` and `RECONFIGURING`. `LIN_INTERP` is removed from reconfiguration output flags, but landing, parking, and direction semantics are preserved where relevant.
+Only the final bridge waypoint inherits the target's original-pose flags (`TRACE`, `LAND`, or `PARK`).
+Transit waypoints approaching a `PARK` target carry `PARKING` so they retain their parking-phase meaning without marking arrival.

 Reconfiguration inside `LANDING`, `PARKING`, or `PARK` is treated as less serious than reconfiguration inside the actual trace.
 Trace reconfiguration is considered a stroke interruption.